AdaCore/training_material/courses/static_analysis_via_compiler/010_static_analysis_via_compiler.rst

   + Language subset definitions

 + See the docs: we did not examine every possibility
-+ :toolname:`CodePeer` can do much better, and much more
++ :toolname:`GNAT Static Analysis Suite` can do much better, and much more

   + And analysis is sound